 Stora Enso’s operations generate value through taxes for governments around the world.
 In 2018, Stora Enso paid again more than EUR 1 billion into public sectors, including EUR 787 million in collected taxes.

 Stora Enso aims to be transparent with respect to economic value generation.
-For this purpose, Stora Enso makes a voluntary commitment to openly provide details of the taxes paid by the Group to governments in its main countries of operation.
-This commitment to our stakeholders is fully in line with Stora Enso’s values to ‘Do what’s right’ and ‘Lead’.
+For this purpose, Stora Enso makes a voluntary commitment to openly provide details of the taxes paid by the group to governments in its main countries of operation.
+This commitment to our stakeholders is fully in line with Stora Enso’s values ‘Do what’s right’ and ‘Lead’.

 As with any other business expense, however, we have an obligation to manage our tax costs as part of our financial responsibility to societies and shareholders.
 We are therefore willing to respond to tax incentives and exemptions granted by governments on reasonable grounds, and we currently have operations in countries that offer favourable tax treatments, where their location is also justified by sound commercial considerations.

 Stora Enso has operations in the following locations that offer favourable tax treatments:

 Our commitment to tax transparency is also reflected in our relationships with tax authorities and governments.
 We seek to work positively, proactively and openly with tax authorities on a global basis, aiming to minimise disputes and to build confidence wherever possible.

 In 2018, Stora Enso paid EUR 1 276 million (2017: EUR 1 236 million) in taxes to governments in countries where the group has operations.
 A total of EUR 489 (439) million was paid directly by the group (taxes borne) while EUR 787 (797) million was collected on behalf of governments (taxes collected).